cjwit/cjwit.github.io/studyabroad/InstructorHandbook.md

 * Hat and gloves
 * A driver's license or other form of ID so that you can leave your passport safely locked up
 * Hard copy of our course readings so you are not dependent on internet access
+* Small gift for homestay family, if you would like

 ## Cell phones